Ontario Pork - Completed Research

 Establishing value/utility of soluble CD163 as a biomarker for predicting PRRS-induced disease severity in swine herds

-Project 17-011 - John Harding, University of Saskatchewan
+Project 17-011 - Lead Researcher: Dr. John Harding, University of Saskatchewan

 The swine industry is economically burdened by porcine reproductive and respiratory syndrome (PRRS) and PRRSV-induced coinfections partly due to the lack of fully protective vaccines and also by the absence of a reliable method to distinguish disease-susceptible (moderately to severely affected...